Healthy Homes Assessment Te Marua

 building insulation inspection

-A cozy dry house is a healthy home
+A warm dry house is an ideal house

 Insulation Te Marua

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to be in compliance with the R-values of your area.

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

 Te Marua Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage quality.
+See the full details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection